 Are you willing to write and pray for a girl in prison?
 Write a note of encouragement, including a Bible verse that is meaningful to you, something about yourself and a picture, and we will partner you with a girl in the prison.
 Manos Exendidas will translate the letters, and teams will transport the letters to and from Honduras.
 You can be a part of giving the love and hope of Jesus to girls who need encouragement.

-The purpose of going will be to build relationships with the MacKenzies and with those they serve among.
-Practically, we will accompany the MacKenzies through their regular visits to a preschool, girl's prison, and street/feeding ministries.
+The purpose was to build relationships with the MacKenzies and with those they serve among.
+Practically, we accompanied the MacKenzies through their regular visits to two preschools, girl's prison, and street/feeding ministries.

 It's about the relationships we build as we go down to learn... the fellowship and encouragement!
 It's like a reconnaissance mission. ♡ We are working, serving alongside one another with nationals and missionaries and girls in daily activities moving towards long-term sustainable ministry.